erinleeds11/tandem-code-challenge/README.md

 User can see how they did and have the option to play again.

 ![alt text](https://github.com/erinleeds11/tandem-code-challenge/blob/master/static/images/results.png "results")

+## <a name="additional"></a>Additional Features

+* User can see their previous scores
+* Questions ordered by complexity (easiest -> hardest)
+* Add a progress bar
+* Button color change on click (correct or incorrect)
+* Shareable link to send quiz and results to friends

+## <a name="issues"></a>Known Issues
+* When a user wants to play the game again, they will receive the same 10 questions unless the page is hard refreshed.
+* The correct answer is always the last option.

 ## <a name="run"></a>How to run the code